 DEM

-One raster file was produced to include and mosaic all of the ASTER data.
-The file was then clipped to show the study area and the mule deer winter range.
-Statistics that included mean elevation for the winter range were then calculated into ArcMap.
+One raster file was produced to include, and mosaic, all of the ASTER data.
+The file was then clipped to the study area and the mule deer winter range.
+Statistics that included mean elevation for the winter range were calculated into ArcMap.

 PRISM

 PRISM monthly datasets were converted from Band Interleaved by Line (BIL) image files to .tiff files.
-Python was then used to clip the study area and average monthly data to yearly data.
+Python was used to clip the study area and average monthly data to yearly data.

 Vegetation phenology